Tag Archives: Super Bowl

 For Montrealers especially, the U.S. ads are pretty forgettable.
 Local ads for Burlington businesses or ads for products and services that Canadians don't get.
 Besides, commercials in general are meant to be ignored.
 Nobody really cares whether the Ford ad lists prices in Canadian or U.S. dollars.

-But then there's Super Bowl Sunday.
-And while the Saints and Colts fight for the National Football League's championship trophy, many television viewers will be looking at the full experience, which includes a halftime show and insanely-expensive commercials.
-Advertisers turn Super Bowl commercials into events, building up hype and spending through the nose on celebrities and special effects to justify the through-the-nose spending they're doing just to get the airtime.
+But then there’s Super Bowl Sunday.
+And while two teams fight for the National Football League’s championship trophy, many television viewers will be looking at the full experience, which includes a halftime show and insanely-expensive commercials.
+Advertisers turn Super Bowl commercials into events, building up hype and spending through the nose on celebrities and special effects to justify the through-the-nose spending they’re doing just to get the airtime.

 So if you're a Montrealer watching the Super Bowl and want the U.S. commercials, what can you do?